Watch a video of this sermon here.

 Since we hear it every year, we might be lulled into ignoring this story.
 It’s easy to let it drift in one ear and out the other, because it’s so familiar.
-Each year, I’ve asked you to hear this story in a new way, in an effort to make it fresh for you.
-Last year, I asked you to compare and contrast Herod’s actions with the magi who come from the East.
-In other years, we’ve looked at what was missing from Matthew’s story, or we examined what the word “epiphany” actually means.
+Each year, I try to hear this story in a new way, in an effort to make it fresh and meaningful.
+Some years, I’ve compared and contrasted Herod’s actions with the magi who come from the East.
+In other years, I’ve looked at what was missing from Matthew’s story, or examined what the word “epiphany” means.

 But I wonder if the power of this story actually lies in its familiarity.
 The things we repeat to ourselves over and over are the things that matter most to us.
-So savor these words you already know so well.
+So hear the Word of the Lord, as given to us in the second chapter of Matthew’s gospel, and savor these words you already know so well.

 “In the time of King Herod, after Jesus was born in Bethlehem of Judea, wise men from the East came to Jerusalem, asking, “Where is the child who has been born king of the Jews?
 For we observed his star at its rising, and have come to pay him homage.”

 When King Herod heard this, he was frightened, and all Jerusalem with him; and calling together all the chief priests and scribes of the people, he inquired of them where the Messiah was to be born.
 They told him, “In Bethlehem of Judea; for so it has been written by the prophet:

 ‘And you, Bethlehem, in the land of Judah,

 are by no means least among the rulers of Judah;